gia-bartlett/Business-Analysis/ch6.md

 <img src="https://learning.oreilly.com/library/view/business-analysis-/9781780172774/images/figure6.8.jpg"><img>

-### Illustrating the perspectives - Business Activity Models:
+## 6.6 Business Activity Models:

-Business activity models (BAM) provide a conceptual model of what we would expect to see to fulfil a particular stakeholder perspective.
+**Business activity models** (BAM) provide a conceptual model of what we would expect to see to fulfil a particular stakeholder perspective.
 A BAM shows what the organisation should be doing, as opposed to a business process model which explores how it does these things.

-Creating a BAM:
+### Creating a BAM:

 | Task | Description |
 | ---- | ----------- |